 Prior to the completion of this offering, our board of directors intends to adopt a non-employee director compensation policy, which will become effective upon the completion of this offering.
-Under this policy, we will compensate non-employee directors serving on the board of directors through annual stock grants that have a grant date fair market value of \$100,000.
+Under this policy, we intend to compensate non-employee directors serving on the board of directors through annual stock grants that have a grant date fair market value in the range of \$50,000 to \$100,000.
 The board of directors (or a compensation committee thereof) will periodically reevaluate the form and amount of director compensation and make adjustments that it deems to be appropriate.
 We will also reimburse our directors for reasonable expenses incurred in the performance of the directors' services to the us upon submission of invoices and receipts for such expenses.